Preseason No. 1 North Carolina drops out of AP Top 25

 Houston and Texas remain firmly entrenched atop The Associated Press men’s college basketball poll, while preseason No. 1 North Carolina has dropped out entirely after a fourth straight loss.

-The Cougars earned 37 of 62 first-place votes in Monday's poll, extending the program's first stay at No. 1 since the ''Phi Slama Jama'' days in the 1980s for another week.
-Houston (8-0) beat Norfolk State and Saint Mary's in its first week at the top.
+The Cougars earned 37 of 62 first-place votes in the poll, extending the program’s first stay at No. 1 since the “Phi Slama Jama” days in the 1980s for another week.
+Houston (8-0) beat Norfolk State and Saint Mary’s in its first week at the top.

 The Longhorns received 14 first-place votes.
 No. 3 Virginia got three votes and No. 4 Purdue got the remaining eight.

-Connecticut (9-0) climbed to No. 5, the program's highest ranking since early in the 2011-12 season.
-Other than the top five, there are three other teams in the AP Top 25 that entered Monday undefeated (No. 11 Auburn, No. 13 Maryland and No. 23 Mississippi State).
+Connecticut (9-0) climbed to No. 5, the program’s highest ranking since early in the 2011-12 season.
+Other than the top five, there are three other teams in the AP Top 25 that are undefeated (No. 11 Auburn, No. 13 Maryland and No. 23 Mississippi State).

 SWIFT FALL